midonet/bees/README.md

 etcdctl set /service/zookeeper/<what we used for the ip earlier> '{"id":"1","address":"<same ip>","quorumport":"2888","electionport":"3888"}'
 ```

-This should set the key for the initial run so things can be substituted properly.
+This should set the key for the initial run so things can be substituted properly. *Note* that you can also use `curl` to interact with `etcd` if you don't have `etcdctl` installed.

 **Congratulations** you're now up and running with one node.
 You'll notice from the output that the `zoo.cfg` and `myid` files have been configured and the cluster is up and running.
 If you repeat the steps above with a second container (making sure to change the id and ip accordingly), you can watch as the new key in `etcd` is detected by `confd`, and it automatically updates all the necessary configs, restarting `zookeeper` afterwards.